Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedFeaturesSoftD.md

 In Payeezy Real-time Payment Manager (RPM), self-service configuration was available to enable Soft Descriptors for each terminal (after North Merchant Master configuration); In Commerce Hub, Dynamic Descriptors are allowed for all merchant transacting MIDs.

-In Payeezy, Soft Descriptors could be entered in the Virtual Terminal screen for a transaction if the configuration was enabled on a terminal; in ClientLine Enterprise (CLX) Virtual Terminal, Dynamic Descriptors cannot be entered.
+To enable Soft Descriptors in Virtual Terminal, a self-service configuration was available in Payeezy (after the North Merchant Master configuration is set).
+In Commerce Hub this is not available (see Virtual Terminal details).

 ### API Structure